Production of massive bosons from the decay of a massless particle beam: A two scalar toy model

-Let's study the resonant solutions of Eq. \eqref{eqA1} analytically using the rotating wave approximation (RWA)\footnote{Fig. 1 of the supplementary material shows a perfect agreement between numerical solutions of Eq. \eqref{eqA1} and solutions in the rotating wave approximation.}.
+Let us study the resonant solutions of Eq. (\ref{eqA1}) analytically using the rotating wave approximation (RWA)\footnote{Figure \ref{fig} (see the Appendix) shows a perfect agreement between numerical solutions of Eq. (\ref{eqA1}) and solutions in the rotating wave approximation.}.
 To do so we write $\chi_{\k}(t)=a_{\k}(t)\,e^{-i\Omega_{\k}\,t}$.
 The RWA is a method that allows to transform a second order system of differential equations to a first order one, in our context it can be done when $a_{\k}$ varies slowly respect to $\chi_{\k}$.
+For more details of the method, see Appendix \ref{RWA}.